-If you have the patience and some free time, a clean installation of macOS Catalina can be somewhat cathartic in its own right.
+If you have the patience and some free time, a clean installation of macOS Big Sur can be somewhat cathartic in its own right.
 It feels good to have a fresh start.

-Why a standard installation of macOS Catalina is good
+Why a standard installation of macOS Big Sur is good